 HMIC established a diverse expert reference group, to seek the perspective of people who have an in-depth knowledge of these issues, and an active involvement with the victims.
 The membership of the expert reference group includes partnership organisations from the criminal justice and voluntary sector.

-- to report on the effectiveness of the police approach to prevent HBV;
+- report on the effectiveness of the police approach to prevent HBV;

-- to highlight and promote effective practice in the police response to HBV; and
+- highlight and promote effective practice in the police response to HBV; and

-- to make recommendations to advance improvements in policing practice in relation to HBV.
+- make recommendations to advance improvements in policing practice in relation to HBV.